openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 Submit Your Response
 =====================

 Read each question carefully.
-Some instructors include important information in the question, such as how long a response must be, or specific topics your response must cover.
+Some course teams include important information in the question, such as how long a response must be, or specific topics your response must cover.

 .. note:: The total word count for all responses within the assessment cannot be